The ROI of Online Safety Training

 Let’s start with the bottom line: online training is less expensive than traditional live training, gets better results, and is clearly the best practice for modern safety programs.

-This is how your organization will save money by moving your training program online with Vivid.
+This is how your organization will save money by moving your training program online with HSI.

 The number one reason why safety professionals are moving to online training is for accountability and measurable data on safety progress.
 If you want to move the safety culture of your organization forward, tighter control of information is where to start.
 When combined with a training system, online courses can be automatically analyzed for attendance, competence (test results).
 You can audit for safety compliance instantly.
 And you can track all of your live training events, pairing online courses with safety meetings, tailgate talks, and group instruction.

-With online training, you always know exactly how your workforce training program is working.
+With safety training online, you always know exactly how your workforce training program is working.

 Traditional Training Costs